hpjeonGIT/class/udemy_LLM/README.md

   - In a way that should generalize to unseen data
   1. Forward pass: predicts the output given inputs
   2. Loss calculation: How different was the prediction to the ground truth
-  3. Backward pass: How should we tweak parameters to do better next time (the "gradients")
+  3. Backward pass (Backpropagation): How should we tweak parameters to do better next time (the "gradients")
   4. Optimization: Updates parameters a tiny step to do better next time
   - You can specify additional settings that aren't updated during training known as **hyper-parameters** like epoch and learning rate
   - The process of experimenting with these is called hyper-parameter optimization